-If the file type is "MCX0" or "MCX1" (i.e., the file is a PDA application) and if no file list icons are available (i.e., the animation icon count is 0), then the page 1 icon of the game selection icon is used for animation.
+If the file type is "MCX0" (i.e., the file is a PDA application) and if no file list icons are available (i.e., the animation icon count is 0), then the page 1 icon of the game selection icon is used for animation.

-For files with non-PDA file headers, file list animation is performed by converting the standard icon image to a 32 x 32 dot black-and-white image.
+For files with an existing file header, file list animation is performed by converting the standard icon image to a 32 x 32 dot black-and-white image.

-If the file type is "CRDO", the game-selection icon page count, the user-defined device driver entry count, the reserved area, and the program starting address fields must all be filled with NULLs (0x00).
-Thus, there will be no RAM save area, device driver entry table, game selection icon entry table, or game selection icon image fields.
+If the file type is "CRD0", the game-selection icon page count, the user-defined device driver entry count, the reserved area, and the program starting address fields must all be filled with NULLs (0x00).
+Thus, there will be no device driver entry table, game selection icon entry table, or game selection icon image fields.